The CPA Provides Psychological Support for Vocations

 Meet Some of Our Professionals

-Eric Gudan, PsyD HSPP
+Eric Gudan, PsyD, HSPP

 Licensed Psychologist - Indianapolis, IN

-Eric has been conducting evaluations for discerners of religious life and priestly ministry for over 15 years, completing over 250 evaluations in his career.
+Dr. Eric Gudan has been conducting evaluations for discerners of religious life and priestly ministry for over 15 years, completing over 250 evaluations in his career.
 He has worked with various diocese and religious communities over the years.
 Eric is currently the leader of the CPA Special Interest Group for Seminary Assessment and Therapy.

 Your Questions Answered